izzatenquiry/full-esaie-tech-v1-x1/README.md

-# MONOklix.com - All-in-One AI Platform
+# ESAIE.TECH - All-in-One AI Platform

-MONOklix.com is a comprehensive, web-based AI platform designed to streamline content creation for marketers, content creators, and entrepreneurs.
+ESAIE.TECH is a comprehensive, web-based AI platform designed to streamline content creation for marketers, content creators, and entrepreneurs.
 Powered by Google's Gemini API, the platform provides an integrated suite of tools for generating and editing text, images, videos, and audio content.

 ---